jadeleiyu/jadeleiyu.github.io/main.md

 Natural Language Processing, Cognitive Science, and Machine Learning.

-My current research involves developing computational models of lexical creativity that support automated inference and generation of innovative language use, e.g., noun-to-verb class extension and verb syntactic frame extension.
-My approach draws on a combination of deep generative and Bayesian probabilistic models, as well as cognitive theories of categorization.
+My research involves developing computational models that support automated inference and generation of innovative language use such as metonymy and metaphor.
+My approach draws on a combination of neural language model and cognitive theories of categorization.
+I'm also interested in understanding the internal mechanism of contextualized language models in representing and applying linguistic and world knowledge.

-Before coming to Toronto, I spent three years as an undergraduate at [McGill University](https://www.mcgill.ca), Montreal, where I worked with [Prof. Jackie Cheung](https://www.cs.mcgill.ca/~jcheung/index.html), [Prof. Timothy O'Donnell](http://people.linguistics.mcgill.ca/~timothy.odonnell/) and [Prof. Thomas Shultz](https://www.tomshultz.net) on NLP and cognitive science research projects.

 Contact: jadeleiyu [at] cs [dot] toronto [dot] edu